 Program Location Target Grades How do I get involved?
-Additional Opportunities UNMC Academy Students attend their home school for half the day and travel to UNMC for the other half of the day.
+Additional Opportunities UNMC High School Alliance (University of Nebraska Medical Center) Students attend their home school for half the day and travel to UNMC for the other half of the day.
 11 th and 12 th Grade See Counselor for Information/Application Packet.
-Submit an application to Counseling Office by spring deadline.
-Limited number of spots Zoo Academy Students attend their home school for half the day and travel to the Zoo for the other half of the day.
+Submit an application to the Counseling Office by spring deadline.
+Limited number of spots.
+Zoo Academy Students attend their home school for half the day and travel to the Zoo for the other half of the day.
 11 th and 12 th Grade See Counselor for Information/Application Packet.
 Submit an application to the Counseling Office by December deadline.
-Limited number of spots Intern Omaha Students work at a paid internship and complete course requirements to earn HS credit.
+Limited number of spots.
+Start in 11 th grade, two-year program.
+Intern Omaha Students work at a paid internship and complete course requirements to earn HS credit.
 12 th Grade See Counselor for more information.
 Students apply in December of 11 th grade year.
-An application and interview is required.
+An application and interview are required.
 Students attend th Metropolitan Community College Academies Students attend their home school for half the day and travel to MCC for the other half of the day.
-3-D Animation & Games MCC - Elkhorn Valley Architecture Technology MCC - Fort Omaha Automotive Collision MCC - Applied Technology Center Automotive Technology MCC - South Omaha See Counselor for Information/Application Packet.
-Business Administrative Professional MCC - Sarpy Center 11 th or 12 th Grade Submit an application to Counseling Office by March deadline.
-Certified Nursing Assistant MCC - South Omaha , Civil Engineering Technology MCC - Fort Omaha Construction Technology MCC - Fort Omaha
+3-D Animation & Games Elkhorn Valley Architecture Technology Fort Omaha Automotive Collision Applied Technology Center Automotive Technology South Omaha 11 th or 12 th Grade See Counselor for Information/Application Packet.
+Certified Nursing Assistant South Omaha 11 or 12 Grade Submit an application to Counseling Office by March deadline.
+Civil Engineering Technology Fort Omaha omee sy maren dedame.
+Construction Technology Fort Omaha Criminal Justice Sarpy Center Culinary Arts Foundation Fort Omaha